iamharryliu/vigilant-broccoli/snippets/progress.md

 2024-05-07 - coding - Started to learn Go Lang to boost my devops skills and write faster apps.
 2024-05-07 - cooking - Tried making braised pork for the first time.
 It came out pretty good.
 Think it would hit a lot harder with some oyster sauce to top it off.
 2024-05-13 - coding - CORS across different sites (cloud8skate.com to api.harryliu.design).
+2024-05-21 - skating - Learned how to do outside edge mohawawk.